jspecify/jspecify/docs/docs/spec.md

 specifically to the nullness operator of the type component that is the entire type `T`, without reference to the nullness operator of any other type that is a component of `T` or has `T` as a component.
+The entire type is also called the "root" type.

 > For example, "the nullness operator of `List<Object>`" refers to whether the
 > list itself may be `null`, not whether its elements may be.